Kofia (hat)

-The kofia is a type of brimless cylindrical headwear with a flat top, typically worn by Somali men.
-It is closely related to the Omani Kuma.
+The kofia is a type of brimless cylindrical headwear with a flat top, widely worn by Muslim men in East Africa, and the horn of africa including Somalia.
+The city of Barawa is famous for its weaving of kofia called koofiya baraawi.
 The kofia is a sign of peace, mourning and renewal, as well as protection of one's mind.
 Many believe that they are a symbol of a man's Islamic identity and are worn as a sign of reverence for Allah.